 - Big Bang is the most cost-effective option, producing quicker ROI

-- Phased is a slower, costly method that provides a safety net for unforeseen errors.
+- Phased implementation is a slower, costly method that provides a safety net for unforeseen errors.

 Overall, the best way to determine which strategy has the right spark for your business is to assess factors such as initial costs, operating expenses, ROI and impact on productivity.
 Then consider how each approach may affect business operations.
 One approach might appear better than the other on paper but those advantages might not work for your business in the real world.